arangodb-foxx/util-mailer-postmark/README.md

 # The Postmark Mailer App

-The Postmark mailer app provides a `Foxx.queues` job type for sending transactional emails with [Postmark](https://postmarkapp.com/).
+The Postmark mailer app provides a Foxx script and `Foxx.queues` job type for sending transactional emails with [Postmark](https://postmarkapp.com/).

 **Note:** Version 2.0.0 and higher require ArangoDB 2.6 or later to work correctly.